kammitama5/kammitama5.github.io/_posts/2023-01-03-Tuesday-January-3rd.md

   - r(L1 \cup L2 \cup ... \cup Ln) = n.
 - M \ p is called a spike without tip.
 The paper refers to spikes without tips as spikes.
 - If C is a circuit and C* is a cocircuit of a matroid M, then |C \cap C*| \neq 1.
 The last property of matroids is orthogonality.
+- U_{3,6} is a spike.
+- Lemma (1.3.1) Suppose that M is a 2-minimally, 2-cominimally 3-connected matroid, and that for some element x of E(M), the matroid M/x has four triangles sharing a common element y.
+Then M is a spike.

 ## Notes
 - I’ve done simple edge and contraction deletion in the past, but it definitely does get trickier with more complex graphs.
 This chapter was about what happens (in terms of properties, classes, etc) when we use operations of contraction and deletion in our matroid, and what that means for minors of the matroid (ie. another such matroid denoted by N that is obtained from M after these operations).
 Do the properties hold for the entire structure or are there constraints based on loop vs coloop, etc. This comes from looking at what happens when we delete columns, as we would in an associated matrix.
 We also look at gammoids and their properties.